quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ## Deployment

-To use EDP in your Quilt instance, you will use a standalone CloudFormation template to configure under which conditions events get generated.
+EDP is a standalone CloudFormation template to configure under which conditions events get generated.

 ### Parameters